CodeSynergy-Labs/e-commerce-psql/README.md

 - Docker (Testcontainers uses Docker to run the containers)

 Ensure that Docker is installed and running on your system before you proceed with running the tests.

+## Functional Requirements

+A CRUD (Create, Read, Update, Delete) application for managing products, the functional requirements typically involve handling the entire lifecycle of a product within the system.
+Below are the key functional requirements:

+Functional Requirements for a Product CRUD Application:
+Product Creation (Create):

+Description: Allow users to add new products to the system.
+Fields:
+Product Name (required)
+Product Description (optional)
+Price (required, positive decimal)

+Validations:

+All required fields must be filled out.
+Product name must be unique
+Price must be a positive number.
+Stock quantity must be a non-negative integer.

+Product Retrieval (Read):

+Description: Allow users to view product details.
+Single Product View: Users can search or click to view individual product details, such as name, description, price, quantity.

+Description: Allow users to update the details of an existing product.
+Fields: All product fields (name, description, price, quantity, etc.) must be editable, except for the SKU.
+Validations: Similar to product creation, ensuring uniqueness and valid data types.

+Product Deletion (Delete):

+Description: Allow users to delete a product from the system.

 ## Dependencies